klamping/vrt-email-course/manuscript/day-4.md

 ### Looking for Elements

 Most forms will show an error if the wrong username or password was used.
-We can test for the visibility of the error element using [the `isVisible` command](http://webdriver.io/api/state/isVisible.html) (webdriverCSS calls removed for brevity):
+We can test for the visibility of the error element using [the `isVisible` command](http://webdriver.io/api/state/isVisible.html) (WebdriverCSS calls removed for brevity):

 ```js